2015–16 York City F.C. season: Background and pre-season

 Vadaine Oliver, who signed from Crewe Alexandra in the summer, was York City's top scorer with 10 goals.

 The 2014–15 season was Nigel Worthington's second start to a season as manager of York City, having taken charge in March 2013.
 Worthington resigned in October 2014 with York one place above the relegation zone.
-He was replaced by Russ Wilcox, who had led Scunthorpe United to promotion from League Two last season before being sacked with them struggling in League One.
+He was replaced by Russ Wilcox, who had led Scunthorpe United to promotion from League Two last season before being dismissed with them struggling in League One.
 York secured safety from relegation with more than two weeks of the season remaining, and finished in 18th place in the 2014–15 League Two table.

 Ahead of 2015–16, York released Wes Fletcher, Ryan Jarvis, Lewis Montrose and Daniel Parslow, while Jason Mooney left for Accrington Stanley.
 Josh Carson, Michael Ingham and Tom Platt were retained with new contracts.
 York made nine summer signings, those being goalkeeper Scott Flinders from Hartlepool United, defenders Taron Hare and Eddie Nolan from Scunthorpe United, George Swan from Wolverhampton Wanderers, David Tutonda on loan from Cardiff City and Stéphane Zubar on loan from AFC Bournemouth, midfielder James Berrett from Yeovil Town, and strikers Vadaine Oliver from Crewe Alexandra and Reece Thompson from Frickley Athletic.
 Midfielder Callum Rzonca entered the first-team squad from the youth team after agreeing a professional contract.

 New home and away kits were introduced for the second successive summer.
 The home kit included red shirts with a navy blue diagonal stripe, red shorts and red socks.
 The away kits featured black shirts with yellow trims on each shoulder and on each side, black shorts with yellow trims on each side and block socks.
 Benenden Health continued as shirt sponsors for the fourth successive season.